 If you and your former partner are unable to agree on child custody and/or visitation issues, you both will be required to participate in mandatory child custody mediation.
+A skilled (at least a Master’s Degree and extensive clinical experience in the fields of psychology, marriage, family and child counseling) and trained mediator (locally termed “child custody recommending counselor”) will be assigned to your case.
 The objective of mediation is to give parents an opportunity to discuss and resolve issues relating to the best interest of their children in a neutral setting.
 Goals of mediation include: help parents make a parenting plan that is in the best interest of their children, help parents to make a plan that lets children spend time with both of their parents and help parties to learn skills to deal with anger and resentment.

 What should I DO at mediation?